 After that, reconnaissance aircraft were deemed to be so important that special fighter aircraft were developed to shoot them down or protect them.

 The aircraft also became more and more advanced.
 After the reports of the first reconnaissance planes were handed over by the crew, or when handwritten messages were thrown down with weights, there came soon immediate messages by built-in, smaller radios and photo cameras for the picturing of the enemy positions and lines of communications.

 Later models had built-in cameras in the fuselage and were freed from any superfluous weight – even armament – to fly higher and faster.

-Soon aircraft were omnipresent on every front, and more than half of the 80 kills of the Red Baron Manfred von Richthofen were reconnaissance aircrafts.
+Soon aircraft were omnipresent on every front, and more than half of the 80 kills of the Red Baron Manfred von Richthofen were reconnaissance aircraft.

 Only the more and more armed airplanes from the end of 1914 and the specially developed fighter aircraft ended these ‘peaceful’ times over the ground battlefields.

-At the same time, the larger aircrafts, especially the original reconnaissance aircraft, were able to attack enemy troops or even entire cities with the first bombs.
+At the same time, the larger aircraft, especially the original reconnaissance aircraft, were able to attack enemy troops or even entire cities with the first bombs.